IBMDeveloperBNL/hlfabric-lab/README.md

 ![](./images/34-connecting-parts-14.png)

-Congratulations, you connected all three parts of the demo application!!
+Congratulations!! :clap: :+1: You connected all three parts of the demo application!!
 The frontend (Node-RED) invokes via a REST call the business service.
-The business service uses the Hyperledger Fabric SDK to invoke a transaction of the smart contract and transact with the blockchain network.
+The business service uses the Hyperledger Fabric Node.js SDK to invoke a transaction of the smart contract, which in its turn transacts with the blockchain network.

 ### Build a basic dashboard to create project pledges
 Okay, agreed, this still is a very minimalistic UI...Therefore, let's extend it a bit and create a web UI that can be used to create new project pledges.
 For this, click the menu (1) on the top-right and select Import (2).